kenjyco/base/README.md

 # Update

 ```
-% cd /path/to/base

-% source ./install.sh
+% base-update
 ```

-> Feel free to pass any of the above arguments to `./install.sh` when calling it
+> That command will `cd` to wherever you initially cloned this base repository,
+> pull in the latest changes via `git`, and re-source the install.sh file.

 # Usage